 Calculating your daily protein requirement is simple!
 Just enter your weight in lbs below and the Kidney Stone Diet Protein Calculator will handle the rest!

-Since food labels show protein in grams, the easiest way to figure out how much ANIMAL protein to have is by using the equation below.
+Since food labels show protein in grams, the easiest way to figure out how much MEAT protein to have is by using the equation below.
 My patients get overwhelmed because we are using grams and kilograms in our equation, but don’t worry, I will break it down for you step-by-step.

 0.8 to 1.0 gm/kg/d.